singularityhub/sregistry/docs/_docs/setup/backup.md

 ```

 This will run a docker commit at 1:00am, daily, using the container name
 "sregistry_uwsgi_1" and saving to "quay.io/vanessa/sregistry:snapshot".
+Note that you can change
+this name to whatever you think is appropriate - this is an old registry name used here as an
-When the snapshot
-is saved for the disk (at 3-4am per the previous instructions) then
+example.
+When the snapshot is saved for the disk (at 3-4am per the previous instructions) then
 this container should be included.
 A few notes:

  - make sure that your containers are named as specified above - if you start from a different folder or use a different version of compose, you might see differences from the commands above.